Steps to incorporate a Company (IBC) in Panama

 The incorporation of Panamanian companies (IBC) is relatively easy.
 These are the steps to follow:

-- Contact a law firm specialized in the incorporation of companies in Panama indicating your interest in registering your corporation.
+- Contact a law firm specializing in the incorporation of companies in Panama indicating your interest in registering your corporation.
 This firm will assist you in the creation of the company and will also serve as the Resident Agent that is required by law in Panama.

 - Provide the law firm with some options for naming the corporation you want to create.
 In Panama, you can register the name of the company followed by the endings S.A. ("Sociedad Anonima"), Inc. (Incorporated), Corp.
 (Corporation) by its full name or only by the acronyms if you prefer.
 Likewise, the name of the company may be in Spanish, English, French, or German. · The law firm will confirm if your chosen name is available in the Public Registry of Panama.